Academisation

 How does our school become an Academy?

 If you are thinking about academisation, in the first instance please approach the Diocesan Director of Education, or contact any member of the Education team, for help and advice.
-You may wish to refer to the document 'Becoming a Church of England Academy'.
-This document provides:

 Privacy Notice | Powered by Church Edit